 Disclosure to bodies outside the University

 The University will transfer summary details to the Student Union so that the Union can provide you with appropriate services.
-These transfers are governed by a data sharing agreement between Plymouth University and UPSU.
+These transfers are governed by a data sharing agreement between University of Plymouth and UPSU.

 Higher Education Statistics Agency (HESA)